 But if your dog is down in the dumps from an acute case of stomach upset, applying the ancient wisdom of TCM food therapy can help balance his qi — and get him back on his feet — faster.

-Tell us: What do you feed your dog when he has diarrhea or other stomach issues?
+Tell us: What do you feed a dog with diarrhea or other stomach issues?
 What foods have worked for you?

 Editor’s note: This article first appeared in Dogster magazine.
 Have you seen the new Dogster print magazine in stores?
 Or in the waiting room of your vet’s office?
 Subscribe now to get Dogster magazine delivered straight to you!